karthikeyanpa12/CalendarDemo/README.md

 ## Create a demo calendar application

 The aim of this exercise is to create a demo calendar application using React & Redux.
-You can use 'npm mock-json-server' to mock the server data and do the proper API calles.
+You can use 'npm mock-json-server' to mock the server data and do the proper API calls.
 You need to use *REST API* to get the data.

-You should take no more than 4h to complete this task.

-You should start by rendering a single month view of a calendar for the current month – along the lines of the below illustration:
+Our focus is on the functionality of the calendar, especially on the data fetching.
+And don't worry, if you can't finish it in the given time, we will just have a look at what you have done so far and you can explain your code to us :-)

+You can be creative with your idea of the calendar.
+You could do a daily list view calendar or stick more to this example:

 ![alt text](https://github.com/gevorgmakaryan/spo-sr-dev-test/blob/master/Screen-Shot-2018-07-25-at-14.21.00-768x549.png)

 ### Technical requirements

 1. Ability to add a new “reminder” (max 30 chars) for a user entered day and time.

 2. Display reminders on the calendar view in the correct time order.

+3. Ability to edit reminders – including changing text, day and time & colour.

+4. Ability to delete reminders.

+5. Calendar should be responsive.

+6. Use a CSS preprocessor like LESS or Sass

+7. Provide a readme with an instruction how to install your appication

+### Bonus (optional)

+1. Writing unit tests for the available features will be considered as a big plus.

+2. Find a nice way to handle the displaying of the reminders, when multiple appear on the same date.

 3. Allow the user to select a colour when creating a reminder and display it appropriately.

-4. Properly handle overflow when multiple reminders appear on the same date.

-5. Ability to edit reminders – including changing text, day and time & colour.

-6. Ability to delete reminders.

-7. Expand the calendar to support more than current month.

-### Bonus (optional)

-Writing unit tests for the available features will be considered as a big plus.
+4. Prev / Next month (or day) functionality